danbev/learning-iot/README.md

  Si  [* *]  Si  [* *]  Si  [* *]
 ```
-Notice that we have a missing electron so thre is no covalent bond between the
+Notice that we have a missing electron so there is no covalent bond between the
-Ai atom the Ai atom to the right.
-This is called a p-type semi-conductor.
-This
+Ai atom ine the middle the Ai atom to the right of it.
+This is called a
-also conducts electricity better than pure silicon so the conductivity goes up.
+p-type semi-conductor.
+This also conducts electricity better than pure silicon
+so the conductivity goes up.

 In the case of N-type we know that the electrons are free to flow in the
 conduction band.
 This is not what happens for P-type, instead the electrons flow